ArthiIreddy/dbb-zappbuild/test/README.md

 This script that is called by test.groovy to clean “automation” test branch created for testing purposes from the feature branch that‘s to be tested and hlq from the previous run.

 ```
-Required arguments that must be present during each invocation of `initialization.groovy` :
+Required arguments that must be present during each invocation of `test.groovy` :
  -r --repoPath <arg>   Path to the cloned/forked zAppBuild repository
  -b --branchName <arg> Feature Branch that needs to be tested
  -q --hlq <arg> hlq to delete segments from (example: IBMDBB.ZAPP.BUILD)
 ```

 ## fullBuild.groovy
-This script is called by test.groovy to run a full build by creating a new “automation” branch from the feature branch specified in the command line argument
+This script is called by test.groovy to run a full build by creating a new “automation” branch from the feature branch specified in the command line argument.
+It verifies the below requirments
+- Full build ran clean
+- Number of expected build files passsed via command line matches the number of files build during the full build in the console.
+- Build files expected passsed via command line matches the build files during the full build in the console.

 ```
-Required arguments that must be present during each invocation of `fullBuild.groovy` :
+Required arguments that must be present during each invocation of `test.groovy` :
  -r --repoPath <arg>   Path to the cloned/forked zAppBuild repository
  -b --branchName <arg> Feature Branch that needs to be tested
  -a --app <arg> Application that is being tested (example: MortgageApplication)